-Finally, in the last panel of Figure 3, we present the relationship between each place effect for families in the 25th and 75th percentiles of the income distribution and the corresponding \bar{Y}{jp} for p=25 or 75.
-In line with our evidence for heterogeneity, the native-born nonmovers' mean permanent residents' outcomes are strongly predictive of natives' effects, but have very little predictive power for low-income immigrants' location effects.
+The last panel of Figure 3 shows that, in line with our evidence for heterogeneity, the native-born nonmovers' permanent residents' upward mobility rates, \bar{Y}{jp} , are strongly predictive of natives' effects, with a point estimate of the same scale as in Chetty and Hendren (2018a).
+However, they have very little predictive power for low-income immigrants' location effects.
 These measures serve as the main instrument for guiding housing voucher policy (Bergman et al., 2019).
 Their weak predictive power for low-income immigrant place effects hints at the potential risk that may arise when using them to guide policy.
-We further discuss this risk in Section 9.
+We further discuss this risk in Section 10.

-To sum up, our analysis provides two new facts about the type of cities that benefit immigrants and natives.
-First, unlike natives, low-income immigrants do benefit from populated cities, especially if these cities are diverse and have sufficient representation of different groups in society.
-Second, previous literature emphasizes the relationship between poverty rates and location effects.
-We find that in Israel, poverty rate proxies are only predictive of natives' location effects.
-City poverty rate was one of the first measures the literature used for targeting housing policy (Katz et al., 2001).
+To sum up, our analysis provides two new facts about the type of cities that benefit immigrants and natives in Israel.
+First, unlike natives, low-income immigrants do benefit from populated cities, especially if these cities are diverse and have a high immigrant share.
+Second, previous literature emphasizes the relationship between poverty rates and upward mobility rates with causal location effects and uses them for neighborhood recommendations policies.
 Our findings hint at the possible costs to immigrants from guiding mobility policies based on such measures.
-In Section 9, we formally model the caution policymakers should undertake when designing policies in the face of heterogeneity.
+In Section 10, we formally model the caution policymakers should undertake when designing policies in the face of heterogeneity.